 He sees the ruinous infrastructure costs of Edisons Direct Current (DC) as limiting it to only cities, to only the wealthy.
-Alternating Current, he presses his engineer, Frank Pope (Stanley Townsend) will allow electricity to be transmitted over vast distances, slashing the number of power stations and cutting “copper” costs.
+Alternating Current, which he presses his engineer, Frank Pope (Stanley Townsend), to perfect, will allow electricity to be transmitted over vast distances, slashing the number of power stations and cutting “copper” costs.

 The man knew his nickels and dimes.
 Pope?
 He wasn’t so sure.